laoutaris/privacy-policy/Privacy Policy for Fashion Tools.md

-PRIVACY POLICY
+#PRIVACY POLICY#

 **Effective Date: April 06, 2025**

 Welcome to **Fashion Tools, Converters, and Calculators** ("Fashion Tools," "we," "us," or "our"), a mobile application developed to assist users in determining accurate sizing for fashion accessories and clothing items, including gloves, bracelets, shoes, rings, dresses, watches, and hats, as well as additional features like style generation, health calculators, packing list guides, color matching guides, and handbag selection tools.
-We are committed to protecting your privacy and ensuring that your personal information is handled responsibly.
+We are committed to protecting your privacy and ensuring your personal information is handled responsibly.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our app.

 By using Fashion Tools, you agree to the terms outlined in this Privacy Policy.
 If you do not agree with these terms, please do not use the app.